Lemma (morphology): Headword

 The Academic Dictionary of Lithuanian contains around 500,000 headwords.
-The Oxford English Dictionary (OED) has around 273,000 headwords along with 220,000 lemmas, while Webster's Third New International Dictionary has about 470,000.
+The Oxford English Dictionary (OED) has around 273,000 headwords along with 220,000 other lemmas, while Webster's Third New International Dictionary has about 470,000.
 The Deutsches Wörterbuch (DWB), the largest lexicon of the German language, has around 330,000 headwords.
 These values are cited by the dictionary makers and may not use exactly the same definition of a headword.
 In addition, headwords may not accurately reflect a dictionary's physical size.
 The OED and the DWB, for instance, include exhaustive historical reviews and exact citations from source documents not usually found in standard dictionaries.

 The term 'lemma' comes from the practice in Greco-Roman antiquity of using the word to refer to the headwords of marginal glosses in scholia; for this reason, the Ancient Greek plural form is sometimes used, namely lemmata (Greek λῆμμα, pl. λήμματα).

+Conventions

+Many dictionaries list all forms of a term combined as one entry under a single headword.
+The form chosen for the headword is then governed by some common conventions.

+Nouns

+For languages with grammatical case, the headword takes the form of the nominative case, used when the noun serves as the subject (grammar) of a sentence.
+Unless it concerns a plurale tantum, the singular is used.
+For example, the Latin word for "rose" will traditionally be listed under the entry rosa, together with its inflected forms (rosae, rosam, rosarum, rosis) – if these are given at all.
+Some languages have separate forms for a male and female sense of a noun, as in French chanteur (for a male singer) and chanteuse (for a female singer).
+The female form may then be listed under the male form, which is used as the headword.

+Adjectives

+As for nouns, adjectives are listed in the nominative singular (for languages that inflect for grammatical case or number).
+If adjectives are inflected for gender, the masculine form is traditionally used for the headword.
+This headword may also serve as the headword for the comparative and superlative, even when these are irregular, as in good – better – best.